World Vision Australia: Christian foundation

 World Vision Australia, like all branches of World Vision, is a Christian organisation that bases its beliefs and its activities on the Christian faith and draws on a biblical framework to inform its work.
 The Declaration of Internationalization referred to above included a Statement of Faith that set the theological framework within which World Vision International and its national offices (including WVA) operate.
 The Statement of Faith corresponds to the Statement of Faith put forward by the US National Association of Evangelicals as standard for their evangelical convictions.
 Like other members of the World Vision Partnership, WVA does not make Christian belief or observance a condition of providing assistance to a person or community, but provides aid regardless of the recipient's religion or beliefs.
 WVA is a signatory to the ACFID Code of Conduct, that requires that development activities be separately delivered and reported from non-development (including religious) activities.
 WVA's development activities seek to improve the well-being of those in need without favouritism or discrimination by race, religion, culture, or political persuasion.

 Fundraising

 In the 2020 financial year, World Vision Australia reported raising AU$587.9 million; $306.6 million from cash donations and grants, and $281.3 million from non-monetary donations and gifts.
-In the same reporting year they disbursed AU$589.1 million, of which $522.8 million wen to development programming and $66.3 million on overheads.
+In the same reporting year they disbursed AU$589.1 million, of which $522.8 million went to development programming and $66.3 million on overheads.

 In the 2017 financial year, World Vision Australia reported total income of $404.1 million, derived from child sponsorship (38%), Australian Government (DFAT) grants (12%), appeals, donations and gifts (9%), overseas grants (11%) and other cash revenue (6%).
 Non-monetary donations and gifts were received to the value of $98.7 million or 24% of total revenue.

 Overseas grants are received from philanthropic organisations, other government aid programs and United Nations agencies such as the World Food Programme, UNICEF and UNHCR (responsible for children and refugees).